finanalyst/grav-plugin-map-marker-leaflet/README.md

 # Map Leaflet Plugin

 The **Map Leaflet** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
-Short code to use the [Leaflet js library](https://leafletjs.com), together with a map from [MapBox](https://www.mapbox.com).
-MapBox has its own js library, but the Leaflet one is used here as it is closest to the original MapQuest plugin this is based on.
+Embed a map with markers using fontawesome icons or letters/numbers.
+Uses open source [Leaflet js library](https://leafletjs.com) with data from [OpenStreetMap](https://www.openstreetmap.org).
+Fancy styling can be obtained from  [Thunderforest](https://www.thunderforest.com) or [MapBox](https://www.mapbox.com).

+## Purpose

+Google changed its policy - effective June 2018 - about maps so that a credit card account had to be provided to access parts of the map api.
+OpenStreetMap provides map data as a community service, and Leaflet provides an opensource js library to access the map data.
+Maps can be enhanced by other third-party providers, who - like Google (at the time of writing) - require an apikey, but unlike Google do not require bank details.

+This plugin was written to provide an alternative to the `map-google` plugin and is based on `map-quest`.

+Since OpenStreetMap provides tiles without charge, there are limitations on use and the service should not be treated with respect.

 ## Installation